-Father Henri Nouwen laid the theological framework for TEAM W: That Every Ability May Worship with his keynote address, The Vulnerable Journey, at the1996 interfaith TEAM W: That Every Ability May Worship Conference sponsored by Pathways.org.
-Father Nouwen challenges us to place the most vulnerable in the center of church life.
+Father Henri Nouwen laid the theological framework for the Inclusion in Worship Ministry with his keynote address, "The Vulnerable Journey."
+In this address at the 1996 Inclusion in Worship Conference sponsored by Pathways.org, Father Nouwen challenges us to place the most vulnerable in the center of church life.